beastsaber/bsaber/src/collections/posts/getting-started.md

 # Communities

 If you're here to mingle then you'll find many communities that might just be for you.
 We will be hosting a list of communities soon - so stay tuned!
-In the meantime, you can check out our smaller list of Community sites and servers at the top under "Community Hub".
+In the meantime, you can check out our smaller list of community sites and servers at the top under "Community Hub".